-Attorneys who adapt can thrive and create a better normal for the legal industry.
+With that in mind, how can your law firm succeed in 2024?
+Attorneys who adapt can thrive will be best positioned to leverage these new technology tools effectively.
 Having a game plan—via clear, meaningful goals—gives you a benchmark from which you can adapt and adjust to be as successful as possible.
-As we look forward to 2021, it’s the ideal time to think about what you want—and how you plan to achieve it—in the year to come.
+As we look forward to 2024, it’s the ideal time to think about what you want—and how you plan to achieve it—in the year to come.

-Still, setting career goals can be tricky.
+Still, setting career goals, or goals for your law firm’s success, can be tricky.
 How specific should they be?
 What goals should you focus on when you’re an experienced lawyer, and what are the best goals for new attorneys?
 How will you know when you reach a goal?

 The adage is true: What gets measured gets managed.
 Start by setting SMART goals.
 Then measure, assess, and adapt them if necessary.

-In this guide, we’ll show you how to set SMART lawyer goals for the year to come, so you can boost your professional development and help your firm succeed.
+In this guide, we’ll show you how to set SMART lawyer goals for the year to come, so you can boost your professional development and help your firm succeed, with AI and beyond.
 We’ll explain what it means to set SMART goals for lawyers, review what types of goals to consider for each stage of your legal career, and give ideas for tools to help you measure and manage your lawyer goals.

 What are SMART goals for lawyers?